paavkar/CommunicationsApp/README.md

 - Blazor,
 - Dapper,
 - Fluent UI,
-- SignalR,
+- MS SQL Server,
-- MS SQL Server.
+- SignalR.

 HybridCache is used to cache user and server info to minimize database calls.